-For the third installment of our Summertime Watering Series (check our parts 1 & 2 here), we’re going beyond tree care tips and digging deeper to look into the role of urban trees in the water cycle.
+For the third installment of our Summertime Watering Series (click on these links to check our parts one and two), we’re going beyond tree care tips and digging deeper to look into the role of urban trees in the water cycle.
 We understand that some residents feel a little guilty about watering their trees when Central Texas is in a drought, and we’re here to remind you that it’s okay (and actually critically important) to do so!
 There are several good reasons that our City watering restrictions always allow for efficient watering methods for our urban trees.

 Trees help regulate our hottest and driest days by providing shade.
 We all know shade feels good, but did you know that in the shade you may experience temperatures 15 degrees cooler than in a nearby sunny spot?
 Trees also shade some of the plentiful concrete found in our urban areas.
 Unshaded concrete bakes in the sun all day, storing and releasing the absorbed heat all night.
 This phenomenon is called the urban heat island effect, and it is the reason urban centers can have daytime temperatures 5 degrees higher than more rural surroundings.
 The heat island effect is even more striking at night, with urban centers having temperatures up to to 22 degrees higher than nearby areas.